Isaac K. Beckes: Retirement

 When Beckes resigned as president in 1980, the school had grown to 4,600 students with a campus of 85 acres and fifty buildings.
 After retirement he continued to improve the university as head of the VU Alumni Foundation and as a member of the Vincennes Area Community Development Corporation.
 He died at Good Samaritan Hospital in Vincennes in 1988.

 Honors

 In 1957, VU built a new student union which was named for him.
 It contained a student lounge, cafeteria, bookstore, and meeting rooms.

 In 1964, Beckes was given the Indiana State University Distinguished Alumni Award.

 On May 17, 1980, he received an Honorary LL.D Degree from Indiana State University - Muncee.

-In the summer of 1980 he received Sigma Pi Fratenity’s Founders’ Award.
+In the summer of 1980 he received Sigma Pi Fraternity’s Founders’ Award.

 In 1981, he was given the Walter A. Davis Citation by the Vincennes University Alumni Association.

 In 1992, VU built a new student union which was named for him.
 The original student union was renamed Governors Hall.

 The Knox County Development Corporation named their industrial park in his honor.